Isi-dev/ComfyUI-Animation_Nodes_and_Workflows/README.md

 <img src="readMeAssets/joinVideos2.gif" />
 </div>

+You can watch a video about this node [here](https://youtu.be/WiLun8E9T-E)

 ## Replace Img_or_Vid_Bg

 The `Replace Img_or_Vid_Bg` node is for replacing the background of images and videos.
 It is to be used with any background removal node.